THE YOGA TEACHER’S TEXTBOOK.

 Appendixes

-• Appendix A: Yoga Associations, Institutes, Organizations, and Professional Resources
+• Appendix A: Yoga Teaching Resources

 • Appendix B: Glossary